iVGeek/LoLCat-Clock/README.md

 # LOLcat Clock Project

-The LOLcat Clock Skillcrush project is based on the popular LOLcat memes.
+The LOLcat Clock project is based on the popular LOLcat memes.
 (More info about LOLcat here: https://en.wikipedia.org/wiki/Lolcat)

 ## Objective